A day of historic impeachment, a Capitol as armed encampment

 They massed together from one end of the giant hall to the other and their numbers made it impossible to follow the signs calling for social distancing.
 To protect from COVID, they wore masks, and to protect from potential violence, they stockpiled riot shields and gas masks.

-Republican Rep. Brian Mast of Florida, a military veteran who lost both legs in the war in Afghanistan, was shocked at the sight of so many soldiers.
+Republican Rep. Brian Mast of Florida, a military veteran who lost both legs in the war in Afghanistan, was shocked at the sight and that so many soldiers were deemed necessary to keep the Capitol safe.

 “It’s as sad as anything can make me in this world,” Mast said as he gave some of them a tour.